tonethar/IGME-330-Master/notes/HW-bulma-1.md

 ## VI. #6 - *Breadcrumbs*

 - Here is the link to the 6th tutorial - [Bulma Tutorial (Product Page Build) #6 - Breadcrumbs (05:04)](https://www.youtube.com/watch?v=Kt8_Uu77_tg&list=PL4cUxeGkcC9iXItWKbaQxcyDT1u6E7a8a&index=6)
-- This tutorial will walk through how to build a burger icon to show the `navbar-menu` links on smaller screened mobile devices
+- This tutorial will walk through how to build a breadcrumb navigation system
 - Make a copy of **index-5.html** and name it **index-6.html**

-### V-A. Summary
+### VI-A. Summary

 **Breadcrumb Docs here:**
 - https://bulma.io/documentation/components/breadcrumb/